theodubus/gest_mdp/README_en.md

 If during the import you open another window of the application, press `Annuler` or close the dialog box, the import in its entirety will be cancelled.

-### Persistent connection
-Under Linux, the connection to the software will be persistent, you will not need to reconnect each time you launch the application, but only at the first launch after a restart of the computer.
-You can still choose to lock the application by logging out from `Options > Se déconnecter`.

 </details>

 <details><summary><b> 🔒 - Security</b></summary><br>